datagrovecr/githubPractice/README.md

 ## About These Instructions
 * Items `highlighted in gray` indicate buttons or specific text
-* Items in a code block will be entered into a terminal
+* Items in a code block will be entered into a terminal:
+    For example, you can copy and paste this text into a terminal:

         open index.html